doxx/darkflare/README.md

 A stealthy command line tool to create TCP-over-CDN(http) tunnels that keep your connections cozy and comfortable.

+Join the Discord for support and discussion: https://discord.gg/7wVKeP88

 ## 🤔 What is this sorcery?

 DarkFlare is a clever little tool that disguises your TCP traffic as innocent HTTPS requests, letting them pass through corporate firewalls like a VIP at a nightclub.
 It's like a tunnel, but with more style and less dirt.